Alex9779/LoFence_Firmware/README.md

 ### Settings uplinks

-The device sends its two settings uplinks each once about every 24 hours automatically.
+The device sends its three settings uplinks each once about every 24 hours automatically.

-So this does not have to be triggered manually with new activated devices, the first settings uplink is sent about 8 hour after activation, the second about 16 hours after activation.
+So this does not have to be triggered manually with new activated devices, the first settings uplink is sent about 6 hours, the second about 12 hours and the third 18 hours after activation.

 With special downlink commands (see [Downlink commands](#downlink-commands)) the device can also be triggered to sent its settings the next uplink.

 If the *tdc* (transmit duty cycle) is greater than one minute then the settings uplinks are sent at half time between normal uplinks.

-These uplinks do not contain fence or battery data and are sent unconfirmed on application ports (fPort) **2** or **3**.
+These uplinks do not contain fence or battery data and are sent unconfirmed on application ports (fPort) **2**, **3** and  **4**.

 ## Flashing the firmware